 Project Overview

-Toggle emerged from speculative design research and evolved into a conceptual model for a social gaming café blending play, inclusion, and charitable impact.
-Inspired by models like Humble Bundle and classic internet café culture, Toggle imagined how gaming spaces, physical and digital, could foster empathy, shared experiences, and community-driven fundraising.
+Toggle started as speculative design research and grew into a concept for a social gaming café built around play, inclusion, and charitable impact.
+Inspired by models like Humble Bundle and classic internet café culture, Toggle imagined how gaming spaces, physical and digital, could build empathy, shared experiences, and community-driven fundraising.

-This multi-phase project emphasized rapid prototyping, systems thinking, and brand-driven interaction design.
-While not focused on a functioning product, Toggle explored how tangible environments could support playful engagement through consistent visual identity and purpose-driven design.
+This was a multi-phase project grounded in rapid prototyping, systems thinking, and brand-driven interaction design.
+Toggle wasn't a functioning product.
+It was a question about how tangible environments can support real play through consistent visual identity and clear purpose.

 A pixel-art logo reading "Toggle Games + Coffee" with a steaming coffee mug rendered in pixel style, using a brown, red, and beige color scheme.
 Caption: The primary logo for Toggle, blending gaming nostalgia with a cozy café vibe.